-On August 2, 2018, the Corporation announced that it signed a final agreement ("Securities Purchase Agreement") to acquire TransCanada's 62% interest in five wind farms in the Gaspé peninsula in Quebec known as Baie-des-Sables, Carleton, Gros-Morne, L'Anse-à-Valleau and Montagne Sèche (collectively, the "Cartier Wind Farms"), as well as its 50% interest in the operating entities of the Cartier Wind Farms (the "Cartier Operating Entities"), for total consideration of approximately \$620 million.
-The Corporation previously owned the remaining interests in both the Cartier Wind Farms (38%) and Cartier Operating Entities (50%).
+On August 2, 2018, the Corporation announced that it signed a final agreement ("Securities Purchase Agreement") to acquire TransCanada's 62% interest in five wind farms located in the Gaspé peninsula in Quebec known as Baie-des-Sables, Carleton, Gros-Morne, L'Anse-à-Valleau and Montagne Sèche (collectively, the "Cartier Wind Farms"), as well as its 50% interest in the operating entities of the Cartier Wind Farms (the "Cartier Operating Entities"), for a total consideration of approximately \$630 million.
+The Corporation previously owned the remaining 38% interest in the Cartier Wind Farms and the 50% interest in the Cartier Operating Entities.
 The acquisition was completed on October 24, 2018 and the Corporation filed on November 9, 2018 a Business Acquisition Report on SEDAR in respect of this acquisition.
 The report is available on www.sedar.com.

 In addition, on October 24, 2018, the Corporation obtained two short-term credit facilities to cover the purchase price of the acquisition of the Cartier Wind Farms and the associated transaction costs in their entirety.
 First, the Corporation obtained a \$400 million one-year term non-recourse credit facility, which was repaid on December 19, 2018, using the proceeds resulting from the Cartier Credit Facility (see below).
-Second, the Corporation obtained a one-year term credit facility of \$228 million, which remains to be reimbursed as of the date hereof.
+Second, the Corporation obtained a one-year term credit facility of \$228 million, which was reimbursed on May 31, 2019.

 On December 19, 2018, the Corporation announced the closing of a non-recourse financing of \$570.4 million with regards to four of the Cartier Wind Farms: Carleton, Gros-Morne, L'Anse-à-Valleau and Montagne Sèche ("Cartier Credit Facility").
-The Baie-des-Sables wind farm was not included to secure the Cartier Credit Facility as it secures with other assets of the Corporation, the corporate revolving credit facilities, under the Seventh Amended and Restated Credit Agreement, executed on the same day extend maturity to 2023.
+The Baie-des-Sables wind farm was not included to secure the Cartier Credit Facility as it secures with other assets of the Corporation, the corporate revolving credit facilities, under the Seventh Amended and Restated Credit Agreement, executed on the same day and extended maturity to 2023.
 The Cartier Credit Facility has a term of 14 years.
 A portion of the proceeds of the loan was used to repay the existing credit facilities of the L'Anse-à-Valleau, Carleton and Montagne Sèche wind farms and to repay the \$400 million one-year secured bridge loan granted to the Corporation at the time of the acquisition of the Cartier Wind Farms.